 The CambriaGuest Room

 This cozy room is decorated with attention to detail: including genuine European antique furnishings and warm, relaxing colours.
-It contains one Queen bed with warm duvet and fresh linens.
+It contains one Queen bed with a warm duvet and comfy linens.
 There is a private ensuite bathroom, sitting area and a desk for your laptop.
 The room receives ample sunlight thanks to the double glazed front and side windows.